Gordon Meade: Biography

 Since 2000 he has led creative writing workshops for adults and vulnerable young children in drop-in centres and hospitals, as well as at universities in Germany, Belgium and Luxembourg.
-From 2008-2010 and 2011-2012 he was one of the Royal Literary Fund writing fellows at the University of Dundee.
+From 2008 to 2010 and 2011-2012 he was one of the Royal Literary Fund writing fellows at the University of Dundee.

 Meade's latest work, Les Animots: A Human Bestiary, a book-length series of illustrated poems, was published in 2015.